Manage administrator accounts

 1. use a fixed password* (2)

-*(1) Random password: Passwords are stored in the panel of each device (Equipment > Devices > Panel of each device).
+*(1) Random password: passwords are stored in each device's panel (Equipment > Devices > Panel of each device).

 *(2) Fixed password: the password is stored in the setting modal (Profiles > Relevant profile > Administrator account management)

-Once enabled on a Profile, the policy is no longer editable.
-To change it, you must deactivate it and then reactivate it.
+Once activated on a Profile, the policy can no longer be modified.
+To modify it, you must deactivate it and then reactivate it.

-Disabling the policy stops forcing it to work on affected machines, but does not delete it.
+Deactivating the policy stops enforcing the functionality on the affected machines, but does not remove it.
 The Primo admin account and its password remain stored in Primo.

-Remove administrator access on a device with the secure token active
+Removing administrator access on a device with an active secure token

-SecureToken is a macOS feature that acts like an access key.
-It allows a user account to enable and manage critical security features, such as FileVault encryption.
-Currently, it is not possible to remove administrator rights from an account if that account is the only one with a SecureToken on the device.
-We are working to improve this management to allow the SecureToken to be transferred to another account, including one administered via Primo.
+SecureToken is a macOS-specific feature that acts as an access key.
+It allows a user account to activate and manage critical security functions, such as FileVault encryption.
+Currently, it is not possible to remove administrator rights from an account if it is the only one with a SecureToken on the device.
+We are working to improve this management to allow the transfer of the SecureToken to another account, particularly the one administered via Primo.

 Cases of devices targeted by multiple administrator account management policies

-Duplicate policies can occur if you enable the policy on a global profile and a "specific" profile.
-In this case, Primo does not handle the conflict: the MDM attempts to create the requested user by checking only that the account name is not identical.
+Policy duplications may occur if you activate the policy on a global profile and on a "specific" profile.
+In this case, Primo does not manage the conflict: the MDM attempts to create the requested user by only checking that the account name is not identical.

 Did this answer your question?